LinkeD365/Metadata-Browser/README.md

 - ✅ Select the details icon to create a new tab with tables details
 - ✅ Select attributes you want to display
 - ✅ Export to CSV
+- ✅ Export to Excel

+## Latest
+20/1/25 - Added Export to Excel

 ## Installation